History of Israel (English Wikipedia)

 • Thomas, Zachary (22 April 2016).
 "Debating the United Monarchy: Let's See How Far We've Come".
 Biblical Theology Bulletin: Journal of Bible and Culture.
 46 (2): 59–69. doi:10.1177/0146107916639208.
 ISSN 0146-1079.
 S2CID 147053561.

 • Lipschits, Oded (1999).
 "The History of the Benjamin Region under Babylonian Rule".
 Tel Aviv.
 26 (2): 155–190. doi:10.1179/tav.1999.1999.2.155.
 ISSN 0334-4355.
+Archived from the original on 29 January 2023.
+Retrieved 25 September 2022.
 The destruction of Jerusalem by the Babylonians (586 B.C.E.) is the most traumatic event described in biblical historiography, and in its shadow the history of the people of Israel was reshaped.
 The harsh impression of the destruction left its mark on the prophetic literature also, and particular force is retained in the laments over the destruction of Jerusalem and the Temple in its midst. [...] most of Judah's inhabitants remained there after the destruction of Jerusalem.
 They concentrated chiefly in the Benjamin region and the northern Judean hill country.
 This area was hardly affected by the destruction, and became the centre of the Babylonian province with its capital at Mizpah. [...]
 The archaeological data reinforce the biblical account, and they indicate that Jerusalem and its close environs suffered a severe blow.
 Most of the small settlements near the city were destroyed, the city wall was demolished, and the buildings within were put to the torch.
 Excavation and survey data show that the western border of the kingdom also sustained a grave onslaught, seemingly at the time when the Babylonians went to besiege Jerusalem.

 viewswire.eiu.com